ChaosNuggets/Percent-Covered-By-Ambulences/README.md

 # PercentCoveredByAmbulences
 Ok I know I misspelled ambulances but I'm too lazy to fix it.

-imma write the readme tomorrow
+imma write the rest of the readme tomorrow